This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 What's counterparty-risk?

-First things first: a counterparty is a third-party, someone else than you.
-In the case of financial stuff, potential counterparties will often be banks, custodians, brokers, exchanges, and the like.
-So you are exposed to some level of counterparty-risk when you are trusting a counterparty with some form of access to your money.
+First, a counterparty is a third-party — a person or an organization that isn't you.
+In the case of financial services, potential counterparties can include banks, custodians, brokers, exchanges, and similar entities.
+As a result, you're exposed to counterparty risk when you trust a counterparty with some form of access to your money.

-For example, if a bank files for bankruptcy, its customers will often lose parts of their deposits – that's straight on counterparty risk.
+For example, if a bank files for bankruptcy, its customers will often lose parts of their deposits – that's textbook counterparty risk.
 Now, local financial authorities usually provide insurance for some amount of the deposits.
-But it's worth checking if that applies to your bank, how much, and under what conditions!
+However, it's worth checking if that applies to your bank, how much, and under what conditions.

-Limiting counterparty-risk, therefore, requires limiting the control counterparties might have over one's money.
+Reducing counterparty risk therefore requires limiting the control counterparties might have over your money.
 This is one of the main motivations for self-custody.
-Like having cash sit in a personal safe, storing crypto in a self-custodial wallet does away with counterparty-risk, since you're the only person responsible for the funds' safety.
-That doesn't take away all risks though, as there's lots of ways you could mismanage your storage solution.
+Like having cash sitting in a personal safe, storing crypto in a self-custodial wallet does away with counterparty-risk, since you're the only person responsible for the funds' safety.
+That doesn't remove every risk though, as there's lots of ways you could mismanage your storage solution.

-Yet, counterparty risk has been and remains a massive issue in the history of money.
-It's arguably one of the main motivations of crypto's existence in the first place!
-You might think concerns are overblown, so here are some recent examples of counterparty-risk.
+However, counterparty risk has been and remains a major issue in the history of money.
+It's arguably one of the main motivations of crypto's existence in the first place.
+You might think concerns are overblown, so here are some recent examples of counterparty-risk to illustrate the threat.

 Enron Bankruptcy, 2001

-The counterparties often relied on Enron's financial strength to ensure it would meet its obligations.
+The counterparties often relied on Enron's financial strength to make sure it would meet its obligations.
 But little did they know, Enron's accounting firm Arthur Andersen LLP embellished and misrepresented Enron's financial health, which caused Enron to declare bankruptcy in 2001.

 Lehman Brothers, 2008

 You might have heard of this one.
-Lehman Brothers was the bank the collapse of which kicked off the 2008 financial crisis and the credit crunch.
-They were a large financial institution that engaged in various financial transactions with banks, hedge funds and other financial firms.
+Lehman Brothers and its collapse is considered the first domino to fall as the 2008 financial crisis and credit crunch took hold.
+The company was a major financial institution that engaged in various transactions with banks, hedge funds, and other financial firms.

-They were borrowing money and securities, with the promise of repaying their counterparties back.
-When they failed to repay, the risk these counterparties were exposed with Lehman Brothers materialized and led to significant losses.
+Lehman Brothers was borrowing money and securities, with the promise of repaying its counterparties back.
+When the company failed to repay, the risk these counterparties were exposed to materialized and led to significant losses.

 Cyprus Banking Crisis, 2013